 Close The Deal

 It may seem ceremonial, but closing the deal is often the hardest part of a real estate transaction.
-Your RE/MAX Associates will start working for you even before the final sale.
+Your Realtor will start working for you even before the final sale.

 Prospective buyers visiting your home should be financially able to purchase it.
 Your listing agent can work with the buyer’s agent to assure that the people who see your home can afford what you’re asking, and that they have been pre-approved by a qualified lender.

 City code, general home, and pest (if necessary) inspections.
-Your RE/MAX Associates listing agent can represent you (and your interests) during these appointments so you don’t lose time from work or school.
+Your agent can represent you (and your interests) during these appointments so you don’t lose time from work or school.

 Evaluating and Negotiating the Offer

 It takes a certain finesse to navigate the ins and outs of a buyer’s offer.
 Is the offer acceptable?
 What closing date works for you?
 Are you willing to repair the roof in exchange for your full asking price?
-Helping in shaping your decisions is why you’ll want a trusted, objective professional like a RE/MAX Associates sales associate as your partner.
+Helping in shaping your decisions is why you’ll want a trusted, objective professional.

 Legal And Other Documents